Author | Editor | Story Developer

 You flinch away from the association, but the memory of the oak trees’ flaming-hand leaves forces you back into the present, back to the wetness of your sweat-drenched shirt and jeans, the heat in your car, the heat in your nose when you inhale the hot air, the condensation that pearls on your upper lip and drips into your oxygen mask.

-On sub: Words of Grace
+On submission: Words of Grace

 When receiving a mysterious message from their best friend Grace, Lore rushes to get to her.
 But the lands between their underground living pods are roamed by a ravenous entity, and as events unfold, Lore finds themself locked in with their greatest nightmare.